Christmas Traditions in Greece and other Pagan stories

 Popular Pagan traditions in Greece

-Although Christmas trees and brightly lit up boat replicas are widely used as the ultimate Christmas decoration, there are other, more ancient rituals and traditions as well.
+There are other, more ancient rituals and traditions that exist as well.
 They can be traced back through the millennia and the pre-Christian era in Greece.

 Traditional Christmas Sweets

-We really take pride in our Christmas sweets and treats that are made during the Christmas season.
-Each region takes pride in their own that are only made during Christmas.
+We really take pride in the Christmas sweets and treats that are made during the festive season in different regions of Greece.
+Each place takes pride in its own that are only made during Christmas.